-Once the homemade Brazil nut butter is ready, transfer it to an airtight glass container (scrapping down the sides) and keep this in the fridge for 2-3 months.
+Once the homemade Brazil nut butter is ready, transfer it to an airtight glass container (scraping down the sides) and keep this in the fridge for 2-3 months.
 It can also be frozen, for longer.

-Some Flavoured Brazil Nut combinations you could try include:
+Some Flavoured Brazil Nut combinations you could try include

 Whenever I make large batches of any nut butter, I tend to avoid adding any additional ingredients, and they will affect the shelf-life.
 If I want to flavour any, I will make sure only to flavour a small portion of it, so none goes to waste.
 If you want some flavoured brazil nut butter inspiration:

 - A simple, sweet modification would be to add some homemade Vanilla extract or Vanilla Powder.